hynek/svcs/docs/glossary.md

     They query a database, make HTTP requests, store data in a cache, or delete files.

     But they don't do anything business-relevant neither with the data they send out, nor with the data they get back.

+    In an ideal world, they only pass data hence and forth with the domain model which decides what happens next based on plain objects.
     :::